 The analytical approach adopts the method presented in the Diaphragm Design Manual (Steel Deck Institute, 2004).
 The method is mechanics-based, confirmed by tests, and includes variations in steel panel properties and in connection types.
 Because the analytical method is confirmed by tests, the application limits are established by the tests.
-The connection nominal strength [resistance] is determined in accordance with AISI S100 (AISI, 2016) wherever possible.
+The connection nominal strength [resistance] is determined in accordance with AISI S100 wherever possible.
 The analytical method adopts the supplemental research sponsored by the Metal Construction Association (MCA) (Luttrell, 1999a) that included insulation between supports and panels.
 The MCA research also addressed wood supports.
-The testing approach is based on AISI S907-13, Test Standard for Cantilever Test Method for Cold-Formed Steel Diaphragms and AISI S905-13, Test Standard for Cold-Formed Steel Connections.
+The testing approach is based on AISI S907, Test Standard for Determining the Strength and Stiffness of Cold-Formed Steel Diaphragms by the Cantilever Test Method and AISI S905, Test Standard for Determining the Strength and Deformation Characteristics of Cold-Formed Steel Connections.
 Both AISI test standards adopt the calibration methods presented in the Standard and AISI S100 Section K2.1.1 with modifications applicable to diaphragms.